Monette5/100-days-of-code/log.md

 ### Day 33 18 May 2018
 **Progress**: Researching automated tools

 **Thoughts**: not coding much today - researching automated tools and looking into benefits of #codepen Back to coding properly tomorrow

+### Day 34 23 May 2018
+**Progress**: A little bit of coding

+**Thoughts**:After (more than) a few days of no code I have been working on #freeCodeCamp calculator.
+I have to admit to boredom and I'm hoping to find inspiration soon.

 <div class="container-fluid">